AnantharamanLab/CheckAMG/README.md

                         Retain HMM hits scoring at least this fraction of the database- provided threshold under heuristic filtering (default: 0.5).
   -Z WINDOW_SIZE, --window_size WINDOW_SIZE
-                        Size in base pairs of the window used to calculate the average VL- score of genes on a contig (default: 25000).
+                        Size in base pairs of the window used to calculate the average VL-score of genes on a contig (default: 25000).
   -F MAX_FLANK, --max_flank MAX_FLANK
                         Maximum length in base pairs to check on the left/right flanks of potentially auxiliary genes when checking for virus-like genes and non-virus-like genes (default: 5000).
   -V MIN_FLANK_VSCORE, --min_flank_Vscore MIN_FLANK_VSCORE
                         Minimum V-score of genes in flanking regions required to verify a potential auxiliary gene as viral and not host sequence